Innovate. Engage. Impact.

-Members of the Class of 2023 come from 34 states, the District of Columbia, Puerto Rico, and across the globe (including Canada, China, Jordan, Singapore, and United Kingdom), and 136 undergraduate colleges and universities, with 73 different undergraduate majors, 20% of which are STEM majors.
-Overall, the JD student body comes from 239 undergraduate institutions.Learn more
+Members of the Class of 2024 come from 36 states, the District of Columbia, Puerto Rico, and across the globe (including Canada, China, Cyprus, France, Ireland, Macedonia, Singapore, and South Korea), and 153 undergraduate colleges and universities, with 69 different undergraduate majors, 22% of which are STEM majors.
+Overall, the JD student body comes from 253 undergraduate institutions.Learn more about the entering class

 A Cross-Disciplinary Approach

 We believe an increasingly connected world requires the next generation of lawyers to not only be superbly trained in law, but also other areas like business, healthcare, technology, and related fields that complement and enhance their legal expertise.

 Penn Law has a decades-old reputation as a true community, fostering cross-disciplinary collaboration and innovation, pedagogical risk-taking, and a supportive environment that inspires and ignites excellence.

 Hands-on Legal Education